2023 U-20 Africa Cup of Nations squads

-The 2023 Africa U-20 Cup of Nations is an international association football tournament held in Egypt.
+The 2023 U-20 Africa Cup of Nations was an international association football tournament held in Egypt.
 The twelve national teams involved in the tournament were required to register a squad of 21 players; only players in these squads were eligible to take part in the tournament.
 Each player had to have been born after 1 January 2003.
 All ages as of the start of the tournament.
-The squads for the 2023 Africa U-20 Cup of Nations were announced on 14 February 2023.
+The squads for the 2023 U-20 Africa Cup of Nations were announced on 14 February 2023.

 Group A

 Egypt

 Egypt announced their squad of 26 players on 9 February 2023.